Aalto-Electric-Drives/motulator/docs/source/model/system.rst

    Block diagram of a sampled-data system.
 Discrete signals and systems are shown in blue, and continuous signals and systems are shown in red.

 The continuous-time system (named `mdl` in the provided example scripts) is the model of a physical machine drive or grid converter system.
 The system comprises a power converter along with other subsystem models depending on the application.
 The continuous-time system may have external inputs, such as a load torque or power fed to a DC-bus of the converter.

-The discrete-time controller (named `ctrl`) contains control algorithms, such as the speed control and current control.
+The discrete-time controller (named `ctrl`) contains control algorithms, such as speed control and current control.
 The reference signals could be, e.g., the speed and flux or voltage and power references.
 The feedback signal :math:`\boldsymbol{y}(k)` typically contains the measured DC-bus voltage and stator/converter currents.

 The discrete-time controllers have the following scheme in the main control loop: